South Korea extends intensive social distancing to reach 50 daily coronavirus cases

 SEOUL (Reuters) - South Korea said on Saturday it will extend its intensive social distancing campaign scheduled to end on Monday by two weeks in a bid to curb the rate of coronavirus infections to around 50 a day.

 The country has largely managed to bring under control Asia’s largest epidemic outside China with around 100 or fewer new daily cases.
-But smaller outbreaks in churches, hospitals and nursing homes, as well as infections among travellers, continue to emerge.
+But smaller outbreaks in churches, hospitals and nursing homes, as well as infections among travelers, continue to emerge.

 This week, the government has been gauging whether it should extend a 15-day intensive social distancing policy it implemented on March 21, under which high-risk facilities were urged to close and religious, sports and entertainment gatherings were banned.